tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 ------------

-## Example: a simple parser for cards
+## A simple Applicative Functor for Parsing

 As we will [discuss in more detail later](/parsercombinators), a parser is a program which takes some structured input in a format that we know the structure of) and does something with it.
 When we say "structured input" we typically mean something like a string that follows strict rules about its syntax, like source code in a particular programming language, or a file format like JSON.
 A parser for a given syntax is a program which you run over some input and if the input is valid, it will do something sensible with it (like give us back some data), or fail: preferrably in a way that we can handle gracefully.